tszheichoi/awesome-sensor-logger/README.md

 ```
 Also read https://www.earthdatascience.org/courses/use-data-open-source-python/use-time-series-data-in-python/date-time-types-in-pandas-python/resample-time-series-data-pandas-python/

-To understand the implications and robustness of resampling and dealing with missing data in motion-related time series, consult the followings:
+To understand the implications and robustness of resampling and dealing with missing data in motion-related time series, consult the following:

 - https://towardsdatascience.com/preprocessing-iot-data-linear-resampling-dde750910531
 - Impact of Reduced Sampling Rate on Accelerometer-based Physical Activity Monitoring and Machine Learning Activity Classification: https://www.medrxiv.org/content/10.1101/2020.10.22.20217927v1.full